21+ Famous Buildings and Monuments Influenced by Roman Architecture

 It was originally built as a barracks and stables for the British Household Cavalry but later became an important military headquarters for the British Army.

 Horse Guards originally served as the entrance to the Palace of Whitehall, later St James's Palace.
-It is for this reason that it is still ceremonially defended by the members of Queen's Royal Guard (Queen's Life Guard).
+It is for this reason that it is still ceremonially defended by the members of the Queen's Royal Guard (Queen's Life Guard).

 It was designed by William Kent, John Vardy, and William Robinson and was inspired by the fashionable Palladian style at the time.